Boolector/boolector/doc/cboolector.rst

     4[00] 01 A

-  Here, A has id 4 and is an array with index and element bit width of 2, and its value at index 0 is 1.
+  Here, array ``A`` has id 4 with index and element bit width of 2, and its value at index 0 is 1.

   We now print the model of the example above in `SMT-LIB v2`_ format.

   .. literalinclude:: ../examples/api/c/quickstart.c
        :language: c
-       :lines: 72
+       :lines: 73

   A possible model is shown below: ::